AbdullahTaher93/CCMYproject/docs/Hito2.md

           For example:The ages<25 years old..

 ## REST API
- Our REST API has the following methods:
+ Our REST API has methods following:

      1- GET on "/": Return the status of the service.